cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 final_address = (1*2 + 4*4) + (0*1 + 3*32) = 114
 ```

 All of this row-major column-major conversion is extremely confusing and annoying and was a huge source of unbelievable headache.
 All of this work simply for a reshape in code.
 You could have kept the column major ordering or not reshaped at all, but at least you can now understand the FA2 production source code.
-Dao Lab implements this approach as such:
+Dao implements this approach like such:

 ```cpp
 template <typename Layout>